stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/csssavingargs/get_isexportneeded/_index.md

 ---
+title: Aspose::Words::Saving::CssSavingArgs::get_IsExportNeeded method
-title: get_IsExportNeeded
+linktitle: get_IsExportNeeded
 second_title: Aspose.Words for C++ API Reference
-description: Allows to specify whether the CSS will be exported to file and embedded to HTML document.
+description: Aspose::Words::Saving::CssSavingArgs::get_IsExportNeeded method.
+Allows to specify whether the CSS will be exported to file and embedded to HTML document.
 Default is true.
-When this property is false, the CSS information will not be saved to a CSS file and will not be embedded to HTML document.
+When this property is false, the CSS information will not be saved to a CSS file and will not be embedded to HTML document in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.saving/csssavingargs/get_isexportneeded/